DhruvilSoni0811/RoadmapDatabricks/1_DatabricksFundamentals.md

 - Delta Lake: Storage layer that brings reliability to data lakes (ACID transactions, time travel, schema enforcement)
 - Unity Catalog: Centralized governance and metadata management across all workspaces
 - DBFS (Databricks File System): Abstraction layer over cloud storage

-## 2. Databricks Workspace Navigation
+## 2. Accounts and Workspace Architecture

 ### Answer
+Account:
+The Databricks account represents the top-level management entity that is linked with a cloud provider account — such as an Azure subscription, AWS account, or GCP project.
+It defines where billing, governance, and workspace management are handled.
+In Azure, this means your Databricks setup is tied to your Azure subscription, and all Databricks resources are billed through Azure.

+Workspace:
+A Databricks workspace is a dedicated environment within your cloud account where teams can collaborate, write code, build data pipelines, and run machine learning models.
+- Each workspace provides access to:
+- Notebooks and repos for development
+- Compute resources (clusters, jobs)
+- Access control via Azure Active Directory or IAM

+Workspaces are typically created per team, project, or environment (e.g., dev, test, prod) and allow users like Data Engineers, Data Scientists, and Analysts to work securely within their defined roles.

-## 3. Clusters: Creation, Configuration, and Management
+## 3. Databricks Workspace Navigation

 ### Answer

-## 4. Notebooks: Creating, Organizing, and Sharing
+## 4. Clusters: Creation, Configuration, and Management

 ### Answer

+## 5. Notebooks: Creating, Organizing, and Sharing

+### Answer

-## 5. Databricks Runtime and Unity Catalog Overview
+## 6. Databricks Runtime and Unity Catalog Overview

 ### Answer